No-harm calibration for generalized Oaxaca-Blinder estimators: Notation and review

 \subsection{Notation for completely randomized designs}

+We begin under the finite-population approach to causal inference where randomized treatment allocation alone justifies our results without assuming a generative model for outcomes or features; as will be discussed, our findings also hold under common superpopulation formulations for inference on both the population average treatment effect and the conditional average treatment effect.
 An experimental population is comprised of $N$ units.
 For the $i$th unit there are two scalar potential outcomes: what would have been observed under control, $y_{i}(0);$ and what would have been observed under treatment, $y_{i}(1)$.
-In what follows we do not assume a generative model for the potential outcomes.
 Randomness only enters the experiment through the allocation of treatment over the population of $N$ individuals, $n_0$ of whom receive the control and $n_1$ of whom receive the treatment.
 Let $Z_{i}$ denote the treatment indicator of the $i$th unit: $Z_{i} = 1$ if the $i$th unit receives treatment otherwise $Z_{i} = 0$.
 In a completely randomized experiment, the vector $Z = (Z_{1}, \ldots, Z_{N})^{\T}$ is distributed uniformly over $\Omega_{CRE} = \left\{z \in \{0, 1\}^{N} \;:\; \sum_{i = 1}^{N}z_{i} = n_{1} \right\}$.
-Asymptotics are taken with respect to a sequence of finite experimental populations, one for each $N$.
+Asymptotics are taken with respect to a sequence of finite experimental populations.
 For each $N$ the characteristics of the finite population may change, as may the ratio of treated to control units; this dependence is generally suppressed in the notation that follows.
-We assume that $n_1/N\rightarrow p_1$ satisfying $0 < p_1 < 1$ as $N\rightarrow \infty$.
+We assume that $n_1/N\rightarrow p$ satisfying $0 < p < 1$ as $N\rightarrow \infty$.

 An experimenter draws a treatment allocation $Z$ uniformly from $\Omega_{CRE}$.
-Under the stable-unit treatment value assumption \citeplatex{rub80}, she then observes $y_{1}(Z_{1}), \ldots, y_{N}(Z_{N})$, the potential outcomes corresponding to the observed treatment assignment.
-The sample average treatment effect for the $N$ units is $\taubar = N^{-1}\sum_{i = 1}^{N}\left\{y_{i}(1) - y_{i}(0)\right\}$, and is unknown because $y_i(0)$ and $y_i(1)$ cannot be jointly observed for any unit $i$.
-The conventional estimator for $\taubar$ is $\tauhat_{unadj} = n_{1}^{-1}\sum_{i = 1}^{N}Z_{i} y_{i}(Z_{i}) - n_{0}^{-1}\sum_{i = 1}^{N}(1 - Z_{i}) y_{i}(Z_{i})$, the treated-minus-control difference in means \citeplatex{ney23}.
-Under mild regularity conditions on the sequence of finite populations, $N^{1/2}\left( \tauhat_{unadj} - \taubar \right)$ obeys a central limit theorem \citeplatex{FiniteCLT}.
+Under the stable-unit treatment value assumption \citeprefs{rub80}, she then observes $y_{1}(Z_{1}), \ldots, y_{N}(Z_{N})$, the potential outcomes corresponding to the observed treatment assignment.
+The sample average treatment effect for the $N$ units is $\SATE = N^{-1}\sum_{i = 1}^{N}\left\{y_{i}(1) - y_{i}(0)\right\}$, and is unknown because $y_i(0)$ and $y_i(1)$ cannot be jointly observed for any unit $i$.
+The conventional estimator for $\SATE$ is $\tauhat_{unadj} = n_{1}^{-1}\sum_{i = 1}^{N}Z_{i} y_{i}(Z_{i}) - n_{0}^{-1}\sum_{i = 1}^{N}(1 - Z_{i}) y_{i}(Z_{i})$, the treated-minus-control difference in means \citeprefs{ney23}.
+Under mild regularity conditions on the sequence of finite populations, $N^{1/2}\left( \tauhat_{unadj} - \SATE \right)$ obeys a central limit theorem \citeprefs{FiniteCLT}.